<img src="https://secure.moon8ball.com/262075.png" style="display:none;">

 sprint

-It’s about building up momentum, and once you get it, it continues to keep going.
-So, if you’re looking to instantly see ROI, you could get frustrated by inbound.
-However, it really is worth dedicating the time to (in our opinion!).
+It's all about building momentum.
+Once you get it, it continues to keep going.
+If you're expecting instant ROI, you might get frustrated with inbound marketing.
+However, in our opinion, it's really worth dedicating the time to it!

 2. It can be difficult to measure ROI without the right systems